JasonNeuswanger/VALIDFISH/to-do.md

 * Make more getters and arrange public/private classifications more carefully

+* Remove all treatment of sigma_t as a parameter and make it a constant, unless I want to be forward-compatible

 # Notes on things to add to manuscript

 * We have fish just not detect prey if it would be unprofitable to pursue on a per-encounter basis.
 That's the easiest place to build it into the model in a single spot without messing up anything else.
+Also note that this is based on expected profit from the prey including chance it might be debris.

 * Added gill raker / mouth gape constraints as per previous drift feeding models, except prey types aren't truncated by constraints but fully included/excluded based on their average size.
 This assumes prey types are divided finely enough that the lack of truncation doesn't represent a major rounding error.

-* Mention tau_0 as an index of the fish's aptitude and crypticity as a multiplier on it.
+* Mention flicker_frequency as an index of the fish's aptitude and crypticity as a multiplier on it.

 * Write up the angular resolution constraint.